getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 - Background Queue
 - Notification Job

 A trace [propagates]({%- link _documentation/apm/apm-glossary.md -%}#propagation) first from the frontend, then the backend, and later to the background queue or notification job.
 Collected [spans]({%- link _documentation/apm/apm-glossary.md -%}#span) from each component are sent back to Sentry asynchronously and independently.
 Instrumented spans received from one component aren't forwarded to the next component.
+If a span appears to be missing a parent span, it could be an [**orphan span**]({%- link _documentation/apm/apm-glossary.md -%}#orphan-span).

 ## Transactions